 On July 27, 2012, the Organization obtained permanent financing for the acquisition of a supportive apartment living facility in Montclair, NJ from NJDCA, passed through from HUD, aggregating \$654,400.
 Of this amount \$600,000 was received at the closing with the balance due as expenses related to the occupancy of the building are incurred. \$1,000 was received both fiscal 2014 and fiscal 2013 and the balance of \$52,400 was fully received as of June 30, 2015.
 The mortgage is payable over a period of 30 years with interest of 1% per annum, from the first of the month following the issuance of a final certificate of occupancy for the premises.
 Occupancy commenced on October 1, 2013.
 Repayment will be made from fifty (50%) percent of the project's cash flows after payment of expenses and debt service.
 To the extent that principal and interest payments are not covered by cash flows, payment is deferred until the end of the mortgage term.
-In fiscal 2017 and 2016, the project ran a deficit; as such no principal or interest payments were made.
+In fiscal 2018 and 2017, the project ran a deficit; as such no principal or interest payments were made.
 The property serves as collateral for the mortgage.
-Interest expense on this mortgage amounted to \$6,540 and \$6,501 in fiscal 2017 and 2016, while accrued interest payable at June 30, 2017 amounted to \$25,114.
+Interest expense on this mortgage amounted to \$6,501 and \$6,540 in fiscal 2018 and 2017.